Cafe Reviews

 When it comes to old school breakfasts, Chin Mee Chin Confectionery used to be top of mind—until they announced their closure in 2018.
 It was to the great dismay of many Singaporeans, who had grown up spending many a morning with the traditional bakery’s luncheon meat buns, kaya toasts, and more.

-Just in case you missed it, Chin Mee Chin has been around since 1925, which means they’re 96 years old this year.
-Their closure was a brutal end to the fabled institution’s story, although it has now turned the page to a new chapter.
-It’s now led by the original family, in partnership with the Ebb & Flow Group.
-If the group sounds familiar, they’re the same guys behind Tigerlily Patisserie‘s new brick and mortar store, also in Joo Chiat, as well as 8ASH!
+Just in case you missed it, Chin Mee Chin has been around since 1925, making the heritage bakery 101 years old this year.
+Its closure marked a bittersweet end to a beloved institution’s long-running chapter, but the bakery has since reopened with a new direction.
+It is now helmed by the original family in partnership with Ebb & Flow Group.

-You can’t possibly visit Chin Mee Chin Confectionery without having the Kaya Toast ($2.20) and Eggs ($1.60).
-The kaya is made with the same recipe, and in the same metal container, as when they first started in 1925!
+You can’t possibly visit Chin Mee Chin Confectionery without having the Kaya Toast ($2.80) and Eggs ($2.20).
+The kaya is made with the same recipe and in the same metal container as when they first started in 1925!
 Toasted over a charcoal fire, the buns are pillowy and light.
 I do wish there was more butter, though, but that’s a strictly personal preference.

-There’s something deliciously homey about the Kaya ($7/$10), which you can usually purchase separately to enjoy at home.
+There’s something deliciously homey about the Kaya (from $7), which you can usually purchase separately to enjoy at home.
 It’s aromatic and not overly sweet, with a creaminess from the low and slow cooking of the egg custard.

 For a most traditional way of enjoying kaya toast, dunk it into the soft boiled eggs, mixed in with dark soya sauce and pepper!

 What I did enjoy, I must say, was the Cream Horn ($2).
 This generously sized pastry was light as air, and left no oily feeling on my fingers even as I ripped it into two.
-The pastry flaked like a dream, though you shouldn’t expect any taste of pure French butter eating this.
-It’s an old school pastry, done well.
+The pastry flaked like a dream, though you shouldn’t expect any taste of pure French butter from eating this.
+It’s an old-school pastry, done well.

 The pastry horn was piped to the brim with an equally light buttercream.
 There are no frills to this—no fancy flavours or additions—just good ol’ plain buttercream.
-They aren’t stingy with it too, so you’ll be getting a good amount of poufy creaminess with each bite.
+They aren’t stingy with it, either, so you’ll be getting a good amount of poufy creaminess with each bite.

 In staying true to the OG Chin Mee Chin we knew and loved, much of the storefront and interior has been conserved and refurbished.